rawphp/RawBase/README.md

 # RawBase - Base Classes for PHP Applications

 ## Package Features
+- The Component class offers a hook system that can be implemented by all subclasses.
 - Static utility methods to dump arrays and objects for debugging
 - Base Model class for other application models